University of Staffordshire

 - Those with incomplete qualifications at the time of application that cannot be confirmed to the course by the end of January.

 - Those who have received NHS funding for other training within 2 years of completing that training.
 See NHS funding for psychological professions training programmes for more details.
+The academic year for the doctoral programme usually commences at the start of the third week of September each year.

 - International applicants who do not have Home Fees Status.